 Statins that are hepatically metabolized are contraindicated in patients with active liver disease, but a renally metabolized statin (pravastatin) may still be used if necessary.
 Statins are also contraindicated in pregnant or nursing women, and in those with hypersensitivity to any of the components in the medication.

 Bile acid sequestrants (e.g., cholestyramine, colestipol, colesevelam) are second-line agents for LDL cholesterol reduction.
 They inhibit bile acid resorption from the intestine and further reduce plasma LDL cholesterol through other mechanisms.
-They can produce gastrointestinal distress, constipation, and impaired absorption of other drugs.
+Side effects can include gastrointestinal distress, constipation, and impaired absorption of other drugs.

 Fibrates (e.g., gemfibrozil, fenofibrate) are first-line treatments for elevated triglyceride concentrations and may be prescribed in combination with the above drug classes.
 They also raise HDL cholesterol concentrations.
-Gallstones, dyspepsia, and myopathy may occur.
-Myopathy risk may be particularly high when fibrates are combined with statins.
+Gallstones, dyspepsia, and myopathy may occur, the latter of which may be particularly high when fibrates are combined with statins.

 Nicotinic acid (niacin) is a second-line therapy for all lipid disorders.
 Niacin is often combined with statins, as it raises HDL cholesterol levels at low doses.
 LDL cholesterol lowering occurs at higher doses, which unfortunately often cause side effects, including skin itching or burning.
 GI distress, flushing, hepatotoxicity, hyperglycemia, hyperuricemia, and gout may also occur.

-Ezetimibe reduces GI cholesterol absorption and is a favored second-line therapy (followed by colesevelam) due to effectiveness, safety, and relative rarity of side effects.
+Ezetimibe reduces GI cholesterol absorption and is a favored second-line therapy (followed by colesevelam) because of its effectiveness, safety, and relative rarity of side effects.
 It lowers LDL cholesterol and is particularly effective when combined with statins.
-In combination, lipid targets may be met with lower statin doses, and Framingham Risk Scores may be reduced more than typically occurs with statin therapy alone, but clinical outcomes comparing statin monotherapy with combined ezetimibe therapy are not well characterized.
+In combination, lipid targets may be met with lower statin doses, and Framingham Risk Scores may be reduced more than typically occurs with statin therapy alone.
+Clinical outcomes, however, comparing statin monotherapy with combined ezetimibe therapy are not well characterized.

 Although dyslipidemia is commonly addressed with statins, it is important for patients to understand that lipid abnormalities are not caused by a “statin deficiency.”
-Rather, they are usually the result of dietary factors, particularly the inclusion of dairy products, meat, eggs, and hydrogenated oils and the absence of soluble fiber in the diet.
-Dietary factors that influence blood lipids will be described below.
+Rather, they are usually the result of dietary factors, particularly the inclusion of dairy products, meat, eggs, and hydrogenated oils, and the absence of soluble fiber in the diet.

 Dietary Factors that Elevate LDL Cholesterol